 Dr. Graham graduated M.D.,C.M. from Trinity Medical College in conjunction with The University of Toronto Faculty of Medicine in 1887.
 According to the 1928 Ontario Medical Register, Dr. Graham joined the College of Physicians and Surgeons on the 11th of May, 1887.
 Dr. Graham initially started practicing in Lobo, a community 10 miles west of London.
 He is listed in the 1888, 1889 and 1890 London and Middlesex County Business Directory as being a physician in Lobo.

-According to the 1911 census, that lists Mrs. Graham as being born in England and immigrating to Canada the same year as they were married.
-The census records their address as 595 Main Street in Bothwell.
+According to the 1911 census, Mrs. Graham immigrated to Canada the same year as they were married (1897).
+The 1911 census records their address as 595 Main Street in Bothwell.

 Dr. Graham served as Reeve for Bothwell from 1897 – 1898 and he was elected Mayor in 1900.
 He was selected as the first Medical Officer of Health for the Bothwell area.
 Dr. Graham made all of his own medications in the form of ointments and powders.

-*His brother Dr. Peter Lamont Graham and Dr. James Delmage Wilson are also featured on the Chatham-Kent Physician Tribute website.
+*Dr. Graham’s brother Dr. Peter Lamont Graham and Dr. James Delmage Wilson are also featured on the Chatham-Kent Physician Tribute website.

 **Dr. Graham’s daughter Gwendolyn Graham died in 2001 at the age of 100.